-- 146. Orthologues of the parthenogenesis gene are naturally occurring in the genomes of many grass species including major crops like maize and rice.
+146. Orthologues of the parthenogenesis gene are naturally occurring in the genomes of many grass species including major crops like maize and rice.
 Thus, the likelihood of these crops outcrossing with their sexually compatible relatives who possess a genotype where meiosis is replaced by mitosis or spontaneous mutations arising in the hybrid plant allowing meiosis to be replaced by mitosis would be similar to that outlined in this risk scenario.
 However, a key difference in the parthenogenesis gene introduced in the GM sorghum is the tissue-specific promoter controlling the transcriptional regulation of the parthenogenesis gene.
-The implications of the tissue-specific promoter are presented in a CCI Attachment to the RARMP, which is available to the prescribed experts and agencies that are consulted on the RARMP. - 147.
-As discussed in Risk scenario 3, the applicant has proposed to limit the release in time and space, and to bag GM sorghum plants during flowering to prevent pollen release.
+The implications of the tissue-specific promoter has been declared CCI under Section 185 of the Act.
+Relevant CCI was made available to the prescribed experts and agencies that were consulted on the RARMP for this application.

+147. As discussed in Risk scenario 3, the applicant has proposed to limit the release in time and space, and to bag GM sorghum plants during flowering to prevent pollen release.
 In addition, the planting area would be surrounded by a 100 m monitoring zone, which would be inspected while the GM sorghum is flowering, and any sexually compatible plants found in this zone would be destroyed.
 Furthermore, the planting date of GM sorghum would be adjusted to limit synchronous flowering of non-GM sorghum within 300 m of the trial.
 These proposals would minimise pollen flow from the GM sorghum to non-GM cultivated sorghum plants (either crops or volunteers) and other sexually compatible related weedy species and would also minimise pollination of GM sorghum by sexually compatible related weedy species.